 The city is not very big when compared to cities like Heredia and San Jose.
 Since it’s not very touristic, experiencing local life comes easily.
 Additionally, the University of Costa Rica is right in town so visitors can witness Costa Ricans going about their normal life of work and school.

 It also has an interesting mix of city and farming cultures.
 Only a few kilometers up in the mountains is one of the biggest farming communities in Costa Rica, famous for their invention of Turrialba cheese.
 Due to the importance of farming in the area, visitors can enjoy learning about the agriculture culture of Costa Rica.

 Like a typical city, Turrialba experiences traffic and has all the basic facilities like pharmacies, banks and restaurants.
 Most locals work either in farming, textiles or tourism.
 The Rawlings Major League Baseball factory played a huge part in the area’s economy for many years as well.
 However, they have unfortunately closed recently forcing locals to search elsewhere for work.

 Luckily, tourism in Turrialba is growing significantly and more hotels, tour operators and companies establish themselves every year.

 Due to its location past the Caribbean slope, Turrialba experiences an interesting climate.
 In the city, it is hot with temperatures around 90’s in dry season (mid December to beginning of May).
 However, the Caribbean experiences a bit of a different weather pattern so it can rain more and longer during the typical tropical rainy season (May to beginning of May).
 This is why this area is so great for farming and agriculture.

 Turrialba Volcano National Park

 The main attraction is Turrialba Volcano National Park.
-This volcano has made international headlines the past year or so with its many intense eruptions, spewing ash as far as the Central Valley.
+This volcano has made international headlines the past year with its many intense eruptions, spewing ash as far as the Central Valley.